PhotonicsTUL/PLaSK/doc/xpl/geometry/2d/containers.rst

    .. xml:contents::

-      The content of this element can be any number of other two-dimensional geometry *object* or ``<item>`` elements which are organized in the vertical stack, ordered from top to bottom.
+      The content of this element can be any number of other two-dimensional geometry *object* or ``<item>`` elements, which are aligned in the container according to its specification.

       *object*